 These tiny power seeds are the perfect gut cleansers.
 When soaked in water for a few minutes they plump up and turn into a jello-like substance.
 They help flush out the stomach and especially great for those prone to constipation.
 They also contain anti-inflammatory omega 3 fatty acids which your body will thank you for!
-You can simply add a spoon of chia seeds to a glass of water and drink it down, or make a pudding using nut milk and some cacao, or add it to your smoothies, morning porridge or sprinkle them on salads!
+You can simply add a spoon of chia seeds to a glass of water and drink it down, or make a pudding using nut milk and some cacao.
+You can also add it to your smoothies, morning porridge or even sprinkle them on salads!

 This is another powerful seed with serious cleansing potential!
 It's a very potent and as with chia plumps up in water and turns into a gelatinous soup.
 Because it's so powerful I always recommend people start very easy with a low dose and see how their body reacts.
 And make sure to drink plenty of water to support the gut cleansing.

 There are lots of herbal supplements on the market that can be used to support a gut cleanse, but there are also great 'everyday' herbs you can add to your food that will help support cleansing of the gut.
-Try fennel seeds, which aid in elimination of mucus buildup and relieves gas.
-Peppermint is soothing for any digestive upset and helps alleviate bloating.
-Oregano has both anti-viral and anti-fungal properties.
+Try fennel seeds, which aid in the elimination of mucus buildup and relieves gas.
+Peppermint is soothing for any digestive upset and helps alleviate bloating (just beware that peppermint could possibly also aggravate heartburn or acid reflux).
+Oregano has both antiviral and anti-fungal properties.
 If you suspect you may have an overgrowth of yeast or fungus (a common issue!) it's important to address it by including some herbs to your gut-cleansing plan.

 Did you know that we are in fact more microbe than we are cells?
 Our gut contains 100 trillion microorganisms and these little guys play a crucial role in digestive function, protection against infections, nutrient absorption and immune function.
 Wow!
 Prebiotics are indigestible fibers that these microbes feed on.
 Try leeks, onion, garlic, apples, almonds, bananas, sweet potatoes and yams.